How to Find Your Way Around Different Types of Software Testing?

 When conducted: Before the product is delivered

-The outcome: Makes sure that the entire system functions properly
+The outcome: Ensuring that the entire system functions properly

-It checks if all the components perform well altogether as a system.
-If to compare a software product to a tree, unit testing would be checking each particular leaf, integration testing would check each branch, and system testing would check the entire tree.
+But how to differentiate between these three forms of testing?
+Let’s compare a software product to a tree: unit testing would be checking each particular leaf, integration testing would check each branch, and system testing would check the entire tree.
+That’s it.

 Type: Functional